 In addition to our tour price we must collect tax for the Canadian Government.
 These taxes are called.
 G.S.T. or H.S.T.
 This is the same as what is known as VAT in other countries.
 GST stands for Goods and Services Tax and HST stands for Harmonized Sales Tax.
 Either GST or HST applies to our fees and this is calculated by the number of days our trip takes place in each province.
 The rates vary from 5% to 15% by trip because the rates in each province varies.

 For example Rocky Mountain Loop takes place in Alberta so the tax rate for Canadians is 5%.
 For The Voyageur Route the rate is a blended rate of the Ontario tax of 13% and the Quebec tax of 5%.
 These rates can change if the different governments wish, though this doesn't happen very often.

 For all events except Tour du Canada, final payment is due 45 days before the start date of the trip.
 Please visit our policy page for more details including cancellation Policies

-We create all our routes from scratch.
+The routes are our own which we create from scratch.
 Our focus is on developing quality cycling routes that explore interesting or scenic areas of the country.
 As much as possible, we choose quiet roads or paved trails.
 There are some situations where such options do not exist.
 In those cases we may be on busier roads but we do try to select roads with good shoulders.
 We also may route the trips for short streches on unpaved paths where no suitable alternative exists.
 Participants may also encounter construction or construction detours.
 For the most part we rely on local authorities for rerouting.

 Route instructions include computer drawn maps and turn sheets in kilometres and miles.
 They include tourist information and co-ordinates for daily destinations.
 Detailed itineraries are provided to registered participants on a daily basis during the ride.
 An overview of the itinerary for each event is included on our website.
 We provide more details in the registration package.